Cerebral Palsy and Epilepsy Explained

 Children with cerebral palsy are more likely than other children to also have epilepsy.
 While the type and severity of the seizures depend on the cause, a child with a more severe form of cerebral palsy is more likely to have more dangerous seizures.

-However, that connection does not mean that your child’s seizures and cerebral palsy symptoms are being caused by the same issues.
+However, that connection does not mean that the same issues cause your child’s seizures and cerebral palsy symptoms.
 In some cases, your child’s epilepsy can be controlled and resolved.

 There are several different types of epileptic seizures.
 These groups are divided into generalized seizures and partial seizures.